jermp/mutable_rank_select/README.md

 	cmake .. -DDISABLE_AVX=On
 	make -j

+The library also exploits the new AVX512 instruction set.
+If you have proper support, you can enable those instructions with

+	cmake .. -DAVX512=On
+	make -j

-For the best of performance, we recommend compiling with (default configuration):
+For the best of performance, we recommend compiling with:

-	cmake .. -DCMAKE_BUILD_TYPE=Release -DUSE_SANITIZERS=Off -DDISABLE_AVX=Off
+	cmake .. -DCMAKE_BUILD_TYPE=Release -DUSE_SANITIZERS=Off -DDISABLE_AVX=Off -DAVX512=On
 	make -j

 For a testing environment, use the following instead: